 Toria is running scared.
-She’s called off her wedding to the man her parents approve, and she needs time and space to discover what she really wants.
-The last thing she needs is the overwhelming attraction she feels for Ryder.
+She has called off her wedding to her parents’ idea of the perfect husband, and she needs time and space to discover what she really wants.
+The last thing she needs to complicate her life is the overwhelming attraction she feels for Ryder.

 But sometimes love arrives in the most unexpected places.

 A 66,000 word novel – Coming of Age, Sweet Contemporary Romance – some Adult Language – features a lovable construction worker who occasionally curses when in the grip of powerful emotions, like when he duels with the heroine or hits his thumb with a hammer.

 — Amazon Reviewer

 Jessibelle Shay receives an invitation to the wedding of her old boyfriend and her used-to-be best friend.
 When she was dumped, Jessibelle’s pride forced her to pretend she didn’t care.

 And now this.
 Now she is expected to carry on with the pretense, to wish them well, to smile for the cameras, and to pretend her life has moved on.
 She’s thinking it will take a miracle to get her through it, when she hears the crash of glass in her living room.

 Her angel has arrived.
 His mission is to accompany her to the wedding.
 And to prepare for it, she must complete three tasks . . .

 (A 26,000 word novella – New Adult, Sweet Romance, Light Paranormal)

 A new diver, an underwater ghost town, two ghosts—